Peter Simpson (writer): Member of Parliament

 He represented the electorate of Lyttelton in Parliament from 1987 to 1990, when he was defeated by Gail McIntosh, one of a number of losses contributing to the fall of the Fourth Labour Government.

 Before entering parliament he was chairman of the Lyttelton electorate committee of the Labour Party.

 Professional life

 Simpson had been teaching English since the 1960s at various universities.
 He was at Massey University, University of Toronto and Carleton University.
 In his last teaching role, he was at the University of Auckland as associate professor in the Department of English, and head of English, roles from which he retired in 2008.

 He is the director of Holloway Press, set up at the University of Auckland in 1994 and named after Ron Holloway (1909–2003), a renowned university printer and publisher.

+Simpson received the Prime Minister's Award for Literary Achievement in 2017.

 In 2020, Simpson was conferred an honorary Doctor of Letters degree by the University of Canterbury.